blueberrymusic/2D-Animation-and-Interaction/README.md

 Over the following three years I created a companion video course for the book.
-The course contains 231 videos that offer a bit under 35 hours of clear, illustrated instruction on everything from how to use the Processing language to how to write complete, interactive art pieces and games.
+The course contains 231 videos that offer a bit under 35 hours of clear, illustrated instruction.
+I don't assume you know anything about programming, or building interactive programs.
+We cover everything up to and including how to write complete, interactive art pieces and games.

 I offered the course as a commercial product for many years, but I've now decided to make it available entirely for free on YouTube.